GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 _Property's enumerated name:_ `HELICS_FLAG_REENTRANT` [38]

-Used to indicate to the federation that this federate my be disconnected and reconnect at a later time.
-This is only applicable if the dynamic flag is also set in the federation.
+Used to indicate to the broker that this federate may disconnect and reconnect at a later time.
+This flag is only has an effect if the "dynamic" flag is also set on the broker.
 A reconnecting federate is a new federate with the same name as a previous version.

 ---